How to see the 2020 Orionid meteor shower, active now and starting to light up the night sky

+A disappearing moon is setting the scene for some prime meteor spotting this week as the peak of the Orionid meteor shower approaches.

-The Draconid meteor shower and a stunning show from Mars in the night sky serve as the opening act for the October skywatching headliner: the annual Orionid meteor shower is already visible and set to peak later this month.
+The Draconid meteor shower and a stunning show from Mars in the night sky served as the opening act for the Orionids, which are already active and visible now.
+The waning crescent moon provides a mostly dark sky to aid your shooting star spotting effort the next few nights.

 The Orionids are considered a major meteor shower based on the amount of visible meteors that can be seen racing toward inevitable doom during its active period, which runs roughly from the first week of October to the first week of November.